playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 This works to display the window size on the initial render, but what happens when the user resizes their browser?

-Because we aren't listening for the change in Window size, we never get an updated render with the new screen size!
+Because we aren't listening for the change in window size, we never get an updated render with the new screen size!

 Let's solve this by using [`window.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) to handle [`resize` events](https://developer.mozilla.org/en-US/docs/Web/API/Window/resize_event); emitted when the user changes their window size.